One seriously injured in senior living complex fire in Zion

-An apartment fire in a senior living complex in Zion, Ill., led to the rescue of a resident who was seriously injured and total evacuation of the multi-story facility early Sunday morning.
+ZION, Ill. — An apartment fire in a senior living complex in Zion, Ill., led to the rescue of a resident who was seriously injured and total evacuation of the multi-story facility early Sunday morning.
+Several Kenosha County fire departments assisted at the scene.

 Upon entering the apartment where the fire originated, firefighters found heavy smoke conditions and fire as well as one person in need of immediate medical attention.
 After taking that resident to a waiting ambulance, fire crews returned to put out the fire.